 On the 27th December 2014 the government launched a digital will archive detailing 41 million wills that date back to 1858.

-The archive includes the wills of, George Orwell, Sir Winston Churchill, Codebreaker Alan Turing and economist John Maynard Keynes and Charles Dickens to name but a few.
+The archive includes the wills of, Author George Orwell, politician Sir Winston Churchill, Codebreaker Alan Turing, economist John Maynard Keynes and the author of the Victorian Classics Great expectations and Oliver Twist, Charles Dickens to name but a few.

 Phil Greenwood, commercial director of Iron Mountain, said the size of the archive was “both humbling and impressive” adding: “Every will among the 41 million is a precious historical document that can provide remarkable insight into generations of lives lived and lost.”

 “This fascinating project provides us with insights into the ordinary and extraordinary people who helped shape this country, and the rest of the world.”